skyflowapi/skyflow-go/README.md

 ### InvokeConnection

-Using  InvokeConnection, end-user applications can integrate checkout/card issuance flow with their apps/systems.
-To invoke connection, use the invokeConnection(config ConnectionConfig) method of the Skyflow client.
-The config object must have `connectionURL`,`methodName` and remaining are optional.
+End-user apps can use InvokeConnection to integrate checkout and card issuance flows with their apps and systems.
+To invoke a connection, use the invokeConnection(config ConnectionConfig) method of the Skyflow client.
+The config object must have `connectionURL`,`methodName` and the remaining are optional.

-Using the InvokeConnection method, you can integrate their server-side application with third party APIs and services without directly handling sensitive data.
-Prior to invoking the `InvokeConnection` method, you must have created a connection and have a connectionURL already generated.
+The InvokeConnection method lets you bypass handling sensitive data by integrating third-party server-side application using APIs.
+Before invoking the `InvokeConnection` method, you must create a connection and generate a connectionURL.
 Once you have the connectionURL, you can invoke a connection by using the **InvokeConnection(config ConnectionConfig)** method.
 The config parameter must include a `connectionURL` and `methodName`.
 The other fields are optional.

 ```go